 Each year's rates for both the PPO and HDHP plans and all tiers will be established by the HEALTH consortium and in compliance with the Affordable Care Act (ACA) provisions.

-B. PRESCRIPTION
+Bargaining unit members may receive incentives for participating in University-sanctioned wellness incentives.

-- 1. Coverage of prescription drugs will be based on the type of medical plan the bargaining unit member elects to participate in (PPO or HDHP). - 2.
-Prescription coverage beginning January 1, 2020 shall be: - a.
-PPO Participants: co-pay on prescription drugs will be:
+- B. PRESCRIPTION - 1.
+Coverage of prescription drugs will be based on the type of medical plan the bargaining unit member elects to participate in (PPO or HDHP).
+Bargaining unit members shall participate in programs that are designed to help contain costs in order to have their drugs covered under the plan. - 2.
+Prescription coverage beginning November 13, 2023 shall be:

-PPO Prescription Retail Mail Order

-Drug Benefit (30 Day Supply) (90 Day Supply)
+PPO Prescription Drug Benefit Retail (30 Day Supply) Mail Order (90 Day Supply)

 Tier 1 \$10.00 \$20.00

 Tier 2 \$35.00 \$70.00

 Tier 3 \$60.00 \$120.00

 Tier 4 (Specialty Drugs) 25% co-insurance (up to \$250 max) Not Applicable